This article may contain compensated links. Please read the disclosure for more info.

 More Piano Practice Tips: A very successful way of practicing is to use random or interleaved practice.
 Learn more about an interleaved piano practice routine here.

-Learning how to memorize music is something that comes easily for some people and is harder for others.
+Learning to memorize music is easier for some people and more challenging for others.

 If you are lucky to belong to the latter category, you will already have learned the piece by heart by now!